flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     * Using the keypad type in `1` and press LSK3R

     !!! info ""
-        **Entry of the THS field is subject to differeing airline SOP and may not be required.**
+        **Entry of the THS field is subject to airline SOP and may not be required.**

     The THS field is where we enter the stabilizer trim for takeoff based on the aircraft's CG.
 As shown in [Section 2](#section-2) the FUEL PRED page provides an autocalculated CG of 30.5.